-Mr D Gleeson Principal Success in senior school comes from treating study as a long-distance marathon, not a quick sprint.
+Success in senior school comes from treating study as a long-distance marathon, not a quick sprint.

 Those who succeed in senior school are those who set manageable goals, and who follow through to reach those goals.
 Sometimes students who start in senior school rush through study, or they produce hasty assignments.
 Sometimes students start with a great flurry of energy, but their stamina soon stops and so do they.
-Such students do not succeed through the marathon-like demands of senior schooling.
+Such students do not succeed with the marathon-like demands of senior schooling.